András Gerevich

-András Tibor Gerevich (/hu/; born 4 December 1976) is a Hungarian poet, screenwriter, literary translator and professor of screenwriting at Budapest Metropolitan University and McDaniel College Budapest.
+András Tibor Gerevich (/hu/; born 4 December 1976) is a Hungarian poet, screenwriter, literary translator and professor of creative writing, poetry, and screenwriting.

 His first book of Poetry Átadom a pórázt (Handing Over the Leash) was released in 1997.
 His third collection of poems, Friends (Barátok) (2009), garnered critical acclaim.
 PRAE magazine described it as “one of the most important Hungarian books of poetry in the year 2009.“ His first book of translation Különös gyümölcs (Strange Fruit), an anthology of translation of Seamus Heaney's poems was published in 1997.
 He has also translated work of poets like Frank O'Hara, Charles Bernstein, and Jericho Brown into Hungarian.
 He is openly gay and is often described as the “first openly gay poet in Hungary”.
 (Note: Attributed to multiple references:)

 Life and career

 Gerevich was born in Budapest, Hungary on 4 December 1976.
 He grew up in Budapest, Dublin and Vienna.
 He graduated with a major in English Language and Literature and a minor in Aesthetics from ELTE School of English and American Studies.
 Later he studied Creative Writing at Dartmouth College, in the a United States, on a Fulbright Scholarship.
 He received his third degree in screenwriting from the National Film and Television School (NFTS) in the UK.
 He is openly gay.